-4.Connect the AC wires to the terminals of the input plug supplied with the unit.
-To connect the wires, loosen the terminal screw, insert the stripped wire into the terminal and tighten the screw securely (4.4-5.3 Lb-inch.).
-Refer to Fig. 3-3 for details.
-Pay attention to connect the wires according to the polarity marking on the plug.
+- 4.Route the AC wires to the input connector terminals as required.
+To connect the wires, loosen the terminal screw, insert the stripped wire into the terminal and tighten the screw securely (4.4-5.3 Lb-inch.). - 5.
+Route the wires inside the cover to prevent pinching.
+Fasten the cover to the unit using the M3x8 Flat Head screws are provided.
+Refer to Fig.3-3 for details.